Friedrich Sellow

 Further financing from Prussia allowed Sellow to undertake numerous other expeditions in southern Brazil and Uruguay during the next 11 years; he traveled into the unexplored regions of the country, and collected thousands of plants, seeds, wood samples, insects and minerals.
 In the tradition of independent 19th century naturalists, he sent these collections to botanical gardens in Brazil, Portugal, England and Germany.
 Among the seed specimens of South American ornamental plants sent by Sellow were Begonia cucullata (pearl begonia), and the white-petaled Petunia axillaris (wild white petunia) which were soon popular in Europe, particularly across Germany, Switzerland and Austria, and were planted on balconies of homes.

 In one of his ethnographic expeditions, Sellow accompanied the diplomat Ignaz Maria von Olfers (1793–1872), who later became the first general manager of the Royal Prussian museums.
 Some of Sellow's scientific collections from Uruguay and Brazil are divided between the Museum of Natural History of Berlin, the Ethnological Museum of Berlin, and the Museum of Natural History of Vienna.
 These collections include, in addition to botany, many zoological preparations, insects, shells, ethnographic drawings and original diaries.

 In October 1831, Sellow met an unfortunate and untimely end by drowning in a river when only 42 years old.
 His versatile and rich contribution to the botanical knowledge of Brazilian flora remained largely forgotten until recently, when his name was honored with Sellowia, a botanical journal published in Itajaí, Brazil.

+Botanical legacy

+Botanical specimens collected by Sellow are cared for in institutions worldwide.
+These include the Kew Herbarium, the Berlin Botanical Garden and Botanical Museum, Plantentuin Meise and the National Herbarium of Victoria, Royal Botanic Gardens Victoria.